 In addition, a minimum overall average of 70% is required in all math/science courses at the university level.

-Note: You must present the specific subject requirements, or equivalents, for the program you're applying to.
-Meeting the minimum requirements indicated above does not guarantee admission to the program.
-Each program and major have minimum entrance requirements that may vary depending upon the quantity of applications received and space availability.
+Note: You must present the specific subject requirements, or equivalents, for the program to which you're applying.
+Meeting the minimum requirements indicated above does not guarantee admission.
+Each program and major have minimum entrance requirements that may vary depending upon the quantity and quality of applications received as well as space availability.